clbarrell/henry/readme.md

 - **Phase-Based Guidance**: Different question strategies for each phase of content creation
 - **Contextual Understanding**: Analyzes your responses to ask relevant follow-up questions
 - **Command Interface**: Simple commands to control the application flow
+- **LLM Integration**: Uses Claude AI to provide intelligent guidance and analysis (when enabled)

+## LLM Integration

+The agent can operate in two modes:

+1. **Basic Mode**: Uses predefined questions and simple keyword matching (default)
+2. **LLM-Powered Mode**: Uses Claude AI to analyze responses and generate contextual questions

+When LLM mode is enabled:

+- Questions are dynamically generated based on your previous responses
+- Phase transitions are determined by AI analysis of your inputs
+- The agent maintains a more sophisticated understanding of your content goals

+To enable LLM mode, set the `USE_LLM` environment variable to `true` and provide your Anthropic API key.

 ## Project Structure